 To have the best coverage over the whole platform, my recommendation is to combine the SLA-driven alerts with consecutive alerts.
 This mechanism alerts only when the overall service level is endangered, and thus it will create less alerts.

-In the next part of this series I will delve into the more proactive methods in SQL Server monitoring.
-Stay tuned!
+In the next part of this series we delve into the more proactive methods in SQL Server monitoring.
+Read the blog post here!

 Jani K. Savolainen